IC27 Mock Test Sample 12

 9. What is a concern regarding Medicare and Medicaid expenditure?

-a) Lack of access
+a) Lack of access for elderly

 b) Decreased life expectancy